Chandra X-ray Observatory: History

 Chandra has been returning data since the month after it launched.
 It is operated by the SAO at the Chandra X-ray Center in Cambridge, Massachusetts, with assistance from MIT and Northrop Grumman Space Technology.
 The ACIS CCDs suffered particle damage during early radiation belt passages.
 To prevent further damage, the instrument is now removed from the telescope's focal plane during passages.

 Although Chandra was initially given an expected lifetime of 5 years, on September 4, 2001, NASA extended its lifetime to 10 years "based on the observatory's outstanding results."
 Physically Chandra could last much longer.
 A 2004 study performed at the Chandra X-ray Center indicated that the observatory could last at least 15 years.
-It is active as of 2022 and has an upcoming schedule of observations published by the Chandra X-ray Center.
+It is active as of 2024 and has an upcoming schedule of observations published by the Chandra X-ray Center.

-In July 2008, the International X-ray Observatory, a joint project between ESA, NASA and JAXA, was proposed as the next major X-ray observatory but was later cancelled.
+In July 2008, the International X-ray Observatory, a joint project between ESA, NASA and JAXA, was proposed as the next major X-ray observatory but was later canceled.
 ESA later resurrected a downsized version of the project as the Advanced Telescope for High Energy Astrophysics (ATHENA), with a proposed launch in 2028.

 On October 10, 2018, Chandra entered safe mode operations, due to a gyroscope glitch.
 NASA reported that all science instruments were safe.
 Within days, the 3-second error in data from one gyro was understood, and plans were made to return Chandra to full service.
 The gyroscope that experienced the glitch was placed in reserve and is otherwise healthy.

+In March 2024, Congress decided to reduce funding for NASA and its missions.

+This may lead to the premature end of this mission.

+In June 2024, Senators urged NASA to reconsider the cuts to Chandra, which was accepted.